The Little Vampire (film): Reception

-The film was a box-office bomb, grossing $28 million against its $35 million budget.
+The film was a box-office disappointment, grossing $28 million against its $35 million budget.

 Critical

+Metacritic, which uses a weighted average, assigned the a score of 45 out of 100, based on 24 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Lawrence Van Gelder of The New York Times gave it a positive review, and called the film "literate, clever, mischievous and just plain fun".
-Roger Ebert gave the film two stars out of four, saying that "the movie has first-rate credits, from the director Uli Edel (Last Exit to Brooklyn) to the writers Karey Kirkpatrick (James And The Giant Peach) and Larry Wilson (Beetlejuice), to the cast (Lipnicki played the kid in Jerry Maguire and Stuart Little).
+Roger Ebert gave the film two stars out of four, saying that "the movie has first-rate credits, from the director Uli Edel (Last Exit to Brooklyn) to the writers Karey Kirkpatrick (James and the Giant Peach) and Larry Wilson (Beetlejuice), to the cast (Lipnicki played the kid in Jerry Maguire and Stuart Little).
 The costumes are neat, the photography is great--all the pieces are on hand, but they don't fit".

 Michael Thomson for the BBC gave the film three stars, questioning the tone but remarking: "Yet the basic idea which drives this jolly film, along with Lipnicki's charm, is sometimes almost enough".

-Jan Stuart for The Los Angeles Times praised most of the cast, but criticized Lipnicki, and said: "Older kids and grown-ups looking for more sophisticated humor will have to content themselves with a running gag about vampire cows, which could have been funnier than Edel makes it here".

-Angela Sommer-Bodenburg, author of the original The Little Vampire book series, found the film to be beautiful, atmospheric, funny, clever, and well-made, but she criticized the film's ending in which the vampires become human again, as the tragedy of the vampires in her books lies especially in their inability to become human again.
+Jan Stuart for The Los Angeles Times praised most of the cast but criticized Lipnicki and said: "Older kids and grown-ups looking for more sophisticated humor will have to content themselves with a running gag about vampire cows, which could have been funnier than Edel makes it here".
+Angela Sommer-Bodenburg, author of the original The Little Vampire book series, found the film to be beautiful, atmospheric, funny, clever and well-made but she criticized the film's ending in which the vampires become human again, as the tragedy of the vampires in her books lies especially in their inability to become human again.

 Accolades

-In 2001, the film received the German Film Award as "Best Children's Film".
-Jonathan Lipnicki was nominated at the 27th Saturn Awards for "Best Performance by a Younger Actor".
-Lipnicki and Rollo Weeks were both also nominated at the 22nd Young Artist Awards, Lipnicki for "Best Performance in a Feature Film: Young Actor Age Ten or Under" and Weeks for "Best Performance in a Feature Film: Supporting Young Actor".
+In 2001, the film received the German Film Award as Best Children's Film.
+Jonathan Lipnicki was nominated at the 27th Saturn Awards for Best Performance by a Younger Actor.
+Lipnicki and Rollo Weeks were both also nominated at the 22nd Young Artist Awards, Lipnicki for Best Performance in a Feature Film: Young Actor Age Ten or Under and Weeks for Best Performance in a Feature Film: Supporting Young Actor.